 The SSAD must allow for the automation of an immediate and synchronous response that indicates the receipt of a valid request and some indication that it will be processed.
 Typically, such responses include a "ticket number" or some kind of unique ID to allow for future queries (status, updates, deletion, etc.).
 This automation allows for efficient queue management on the discloser’s side and assists in ensuring the principal of "predictability" is met.

-The SSAD [must or should] allow for automation of the processing of well-formed, valid, complete, properly-identified requests from accredited users with some limited and specific set of legal basis and data processing purposes which are yet to be determined.
+The SSAD must allow for automation of the processing of well-formed, valid, complete, properly-identified requests from accredited users with some limited and specific set of legal basis and data processing purposes which are yet to be determined.
 These requests MAY be automatically processed and result in the disclosure of non-public RDS data without human intervention.

 Logging